-CSG and DCSS completed the Feasbility Study in 9 months.
-The State received OCSE approval in March 2018.
+CSG and DCSS completed the Feasibility Study in 9 months.
+The State received OCSS approval in March 2018.

 Arizona is committed to advancing the technology, data security, and decision support functions of ATLAS to better support the families who depend on them.
 CSG is there to help.